thinkshout/thinkshout/open-source-contributions.md

 ---
-layout: page
+layout: default
-title: |
-  Our Open Source Contributions
-permalink: expertise/open-source-contributions/
+permalink: what-we-do/open-source-contributions/
 ---
+# Our Open Source Contributions

 #### [Add to Cal](https://www.drupal.org/project/usage/addtocal)
 The field formatter provides a button next to the field that shows a drop-down menu.
 This menu contains links to the supported formats, and includes basic styling that can be easily modified through CSS.
 Supports exporting events to Google Calendar, Yahoo!
 Calendar, iCal, and Outlook.